oznogon/gattaibushido-public/rules/05_coach.md

 Threats are by nature very different than Pilots, and as such use different mechanics.
 For example, whereas Pilots have many numbers, Threats all have only one: their Threat Rating.
 This quasi-exponential stat has multiple uses, greatly increasing a Threat's level of danger as the stat goes up.

-## Threat Basics
+## Threat Rating

-### Anatomy of a Threat

-Every Threat has the following core components:
+Threat are built around the following core components:

-* **Threat Rating:** A numerical rating from 1 to 7.
+* **Threat Rating (TR):** A numerical rating from 1 to 7.
 * **Threat Color:** An associated Color Code based on the Rating
 * **Powers:** One or more powers
-* **Defeat Conditions:** One or more methods for the Pilots to remove the Threat from play.
+* **Defeat Conditions (DCs):** One or more methods for the Pilots to remove the Threat from play.

-#### Threat Rating
+The last three are detailed further, but before that it's important to understand the first one.
 Every Threat has a singular number, called its **Threat Rating** (TR).
 Threat Rating does the following:

-* Determines number of bonus cards Coach draws at start of a Throwdown involving this Threat;
+* Determines Coach's Bonus Draws at the start of a Throwdown involving this Threat;
-* Determines how many Buffer tokens the Threat has to resist damage triggers;
+* Determines available Buffers pool the Threat can use to resist damage;
 * Determines how many Threat Powers can be attached to it;
 * Sets the Threat's hard Strike Range in Throwdowns;
 * and Serves as an overall gauge of that enemy's power within the scenario.

-With multiple increases in power tied directly to its rank, Threat Rating is thus a quasi-exponential stat.
+With multiple increases in power tied into this stat, each rank of a Threat's TR is an order of magnitude more powerful than the previous.
 This means that rating 2 threats are *significantly* more powerful than rating 1, and so on.

-#### Threat Color

-(During play, Coach should try and refer to Threats by their colors over their numbers.
-This keeps the narrative and themes in play. associated with Rating, inverse of Pilot Harmony: 7 = Red (the worst they can face), 1 = Violet (the easiest to defeat)

-Note that the colors here are the reverse of those the Pilots use, and this is intentional.
-In every one of the game's seven-point color scales, Red is the *worst* for the Pilots, and Violet is the *best*.
-Thus a Violet Threat is small beans for them, while a Red Threat is earth-shattering doom.

-#### Threat Powers

-(each is EITHER a blanket modification, OR a special action; see Creating Threats below for more; etc)

-#### Defeat Conditions

-(blah; different ways to remove them from play; should be some narrative options! see below; etc)
+### Threat Rating Damage

+A Threat's TR can be damaged by Trauma from Throwdowns.
+When TR is reduced, it likewise reduces all of the Threat's available options (Cards, Buffers, Powers, etc), determined as you choose when applicable.
+If the Threat has "Violence" as one of its Defeat Conditions, then reducing its TR can remove it from play entirely.

+Thankfully for you, Coach, not all of your Threats need to have that as an option.
+Threats without the Violence defeat condition may be harmed by Trauma, but reducing them to zero TR will only remove them from play for the current Scene.
+You can bring them back at full Threat in any later scene as you desire.

 ## Threat Design